johnston9/shot-caller-production/TESTING.md

   1. Click on any of the Sign Up/Register links on the Home page or the one in the Navbar.<br>
   2. The Register page opens.<br>
-  3. Enter a Username, Email, Password but enter a different one for the confirm password field and submit.<br>
+  3. Enter a Username, Email, Password but enter a different Password for the confirm password field and submit.<br>
   4. An error message displays saying the passwords don't match.<br>
+  3. Enter an Email, Password but enter a Username that is already taken and submit.<br>
+  4. An error message displays saying the Usename already exists.<br>
+  3. Enter a Username, Email, Password but enter an Email that is already taken and submit.<br>
+  4. An error message displays saying the Email already exists.<br>
   5. Enter a Username, Email, Password and correct Confirm Password and submit.<br>
   4. The Sign In page opens and on entering the Username and Password the Home page opens, (see image for Sign In page below) <br>